Table of Contents:

 You can see both for a positively skewed dataset in the image below:

 A good way to mathematically measure the kurtosis of a distribution is fishers measurement of kurtosis.

 Now we will discuss the three most common types of kurtosis.

 A normal distribution is called mesokurtic and has kurtosis of or around zero.
 A platykurtic distribution has negative kurtosis and tails are very thin compared to the normal distribution.
 Leptokurtic distributions have kurtosis greater than 3 and the fat tails mean that the distribution produces more extreme values and that it has a relatively small standard deviation.

-This post gave you a proper introduction to descriptive statistics.
-You learned what a Normal Distribution looks like and why it is important.
-Furthermore, you gained knowledge about the three different kinds of averages (mean, mode and median), also called the Central Tendency.
+This post gave you a proper introduction to descriptive statistics for machine learning.
+You learned what a normal distribution looks like and why it is important.
+Furthermore, you gained knowledge about the three different kinds of averages (mean, mode and median), also called the central tendency.
 Afterwards, you learned about the range, interquartile range, variance and standard deviation.
-Then we discussed the three types of modality and that you can describe how much a distribution differs from a normal distribution in terms of Skewness.
-Lastly, you learned about Leptokurtic, Mesokurtic and Platykurtic distributions.
+Then we discussed the three types of modality and that you can describe how much a distribution differs from a normal distribution in terms of skewness.
+Lastly, you learned about leptokurtic, mesokurtic and platykurtic distributions.